A Natural Way To Cure IBS – Can Spirulina Help?

-Is Spirulina a natural way to cure IBS?
-Can it also help with Candida?
+A natural way to cure IBS?
+Can Spirulina Help?
+Can Spirulina also help with Candida?
 Colitis?
-We think it can help you manage these conditions*.
-So do various studies.
+From personal experience we can say it helps and various studies suggest this too.
 Various medical and academic studies are described, linked and sourced below.

 The experience described in our post of 28 January highlights the experience of one of our team to overcome IBS with the help of Spirulina.
 In particular, Spirulina helped him to overcome the embarrassment of excessive gas or wind.